brcak-zmaj/Proxmox_Tuning_Playbook/README.md

-Brcak-Zmaj Proxmox Optimization Role
+Brcak-Zmaj Proxmox Optimization Playbook
 ==========

 Overview
 --------

-This is a quick and simple role that was intended to bring a vanilla Proxmox to a Optimized and production ready server.
+This is a quick and simple Playbook that was intended to bring a vanilla Proxmox to a Optimized and production ready server.
 This script installs useful utilities and packages that are helpful during day to day operations.
 Please submit pull requests..

 > Idealy you would run this once and then any other time run with the --skip-tags=skip to save some time